chester-lang/chester2025draft/docs/src/development.md

 ### Reduction During Type Checking

 1. **Keep Original Forms**
-   - The elaborator should preserve original terms in the elaborated result whenever possible
+   - The elaborator MUST preserve original terms in the elaborated result
+   - NEVER reduce during elaboration
-   - Reduced forms should only be used internally during type checking
+   - Only use reduction internally during type checking when absolutely necessary
-   - This makes the elaborated code closer to source code, making it easier to:
+   - This makes the elaborated code identical to source code, making it:
+     - Easier to debug
-     - Debug and understand the code
+     - Easier to understand
-     - Apply further transformations
-     - Generate better error messages
+     - Better for error messages
+     - More suitable for further transformations

 2. **When to Reduce**
-   - Only reduce terms when needed for type checking, such as:
+   - Only TWO places should use reduction:
+     1. Type equality checking in unification
-     - Checking field access on type-level functions
+     2. Field access checking on type-level terms
-     - Resolving type equality
-     - Evaluating type-level computations
-   - Use `ReduceMode.TypeLevel` for type-level computations
+   - Use `ReduceMode.TypeLevel` for these internal reductions
-   - Use `ReduceMode.Normal` only when full reduction is required
+   - NEVER use reduction in elaborated results

 Example:
 ```scala